ceilfors/notes/notes/Code_duplication_can_either_be_a_knowledge_duplication_or_similarities.md

-# Code duplication can either be a knowledge duplication or coincidence
+# Code duplication can either be a knowledge duplication or similarities
 ---
 ## References
 [[The Pragmatic Programmer]] (p.
 34).